TrueBlocks/trueblocks-core/src/apps/cacheMan/README.md

     --ether     |   specify value in ether
     --dollars   |   specify value in US dollars
-    --raw       |   report JSON data from the node with minimal processing --veryRaw   |   report JSON data from node with zero processing --fmt       |   export format (where appropriate).
+    --raw       |   report JSON data from the node with minimal processing --very_raw  |   report JSON data from node with zero processing --fmt       |   export format (where appropriate).
 One of [none|txt|csv|json|api] --to_file   |   write the results to a temporary file and return the filename --output:fn |   write the results to file 'fn' and return the filename